thirdweb-dev/typescript-sdk/etc/sdk.api.md

     to: string;
 }

-// Warning: (ae-internal-missing-underscore) The name "getBYOCFactoryAddress" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export function getBYOCFactoryAddress(): string;

 // Warning: (ae-internal-missing-underscore) The name "getBYOCRegistryAddress" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
 export function getBYOCRegistryAddress(): string;

-// Warning: (ae-internal-missing-underscore) The name "getBYOCTWRegistryAddress" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export function getBYOCTWRegistryAddress(): string;

 // Warning: (ae-internal-missing-underscore) The name "getContractAddressByChainId" should be prefixed with an underscore because the declaration is marked as @internal
 //